Carlos Diegues

-Carlos Diegues, also known as Cacá Diegues (born May 19, 1940), is a Brazilian film director.
-He was born in Maceió, Alagoas, and is best known as a member of the Cinema Novo movement.
-He is popularly known for his unconventional, yet intriguing film techniques among other film producers of the Cinema Novo movement.
-Diegues is also widely known for his dynamic use visuals, ideas, plots, themes, and other cinematic techniques.
-He incorporated many musical acts in his film as he favored musical pieces to be complementary of his ideas.
-Diegues remains very popular and is regarded as one of the most cinematic producers of his generation.
-Of the Cinema Novo directors, he would go on to produce films, plays, musicals and other forms of entertainment in Brazil.
+Carlos Diegues (also known as Cacá Diegues; 19 May 1940 – 14 February 2025) was a Brazilian film director, best known as a member of the Cinema Novo movement.
+He was popularly known for his unconventional, yet intriguing film techniques among other film producers of the Cinema Novo movement.
+Diegues was also widely known for his dynamic use of visuals, ideas, plots, themes, and other cinematic techniques.
+He incorporated many musical acts in his film as he favored musical pieces to be complementary to his ideas.
+Diegues remained very popular and is regarded as having been one of the great cinematic producers of his generation.
+Diegues would go on to produce films, plays, musicals, and other forms of entertainment in Brazil.